ShinyColorsWiki/mediawiki-extensions-crowdsec/README.md

 // Use at your own risk: Blocks all access for users listed in CrowdSec
 $wgCrowdSecRestrictRead = false;

 // Use at your own risk: Treat specified decision types as bans.
 Since there is no challenge integration, 'captcha' decisions are passed by default (use ConfirmEdit instead).
-To block 'captcha', add &quot;captcha&quot; to this array.
+To block 'captcha', add 'captcha' to this array.
 $wgCrowdSecTreatTypesAsBan = [];

 // Report only mode: Does not block users, for debugging purposes